This guide covers the most popular types of lentils and beans used in Indian cooking, including Kala Chana, Mung Dal, and more!

 What is Dal?

-Welcome back to our Basics of Indian Cooking series!
-Today, we’re delving into the colorful world of dals and lentils.
-Dals, though often translated as lentils, are actually any split pulses (legumes).
+Let’s delve into the colorful world of dals and lentils.
+Though often translated as lentils, dals are actually any split pulses (legumes).
 A pulse refers to the dry, edible seed of the pod.
 This includes beans, lentils, peas, and other little seeds in lentils or beans.

-So, any split legume is referred to as a dal in Indian culture.
+So, any split legume is considered a dal in Indian culture.
 These pulses are typically offered in three different ways: whole, split with the skin on, or split with the skin removed.

 List of topics discussed in the post:

-In this post, we’re going to hit on everything you’ll need to know about legumes, beans, lentils and dal used in Indian cooking like:
+In this post, we’re going to hit on everything you’ll need to know about legumes, beans, lentils, and dals used in Indian cooking like:

-- What is the difference between legumes, lentils, pulses and dal?
+- The difference between legumes, lentils, pulses, and dal.

-- Different types of Dals and Lentils used in Indian cooking.
+- The different types of dals and lentils used in Indian cooking.

 There are many different types of dals used in traditional Indian dishes.
 There’s red, black, green, yellow, white… the list goes on and on!
-Let’s take a look at some of these colorful lentils used in everyday Indian cuisine and uncover key cooking tips for each one.
+Let’s look at some of these colorful lentils used in everyday Indian cuisine and uncover key cooking tips for each one.

 What is Chana Dal?

-- Wash Split Bengal Gram very well before cooking
+- Wash Chana Dal very well before cooking.

-- Depending on your recipe, you can soak Split Bengal Gram for a few hours prior to cooking to speed up the process
+- Depending on your recipe, you can soak Chana Dal for a few hours before cooking to speed up the process.

-- If you’re cooking in an Instant Pot, you probably won’t have to soak your Split Bengal Gram
+- If you’re cooking in an Instant Pot, you probably won’t have to soak your Chana Dal.

 What is Masoor Dal?